Item toegevoegd aan winkelwagentje!!

 Biography Igor Ruhadze

 As a soloist, he successfully combines historical performance with a wide range of contemporary repertoire.
-He graduated from Central Music School in Moscow, and later on graduated with honours from the Moscow State Conservatory.
-In 2002, Igor graduated with honours from the Amsterdam Conservatory as a specialist in early music.
+He graduated from Central Music School in Moscow, and later on graduated with honors from the Moscow State Conservatory.
+In 2002, Igor graduated with honors from the Amsterdam Conservatory as a specialist in early music.

 Igor Ruhadze performs in many European countries, and tours around the world as a soloist performing violin repertoire from the Renaissance to modern music.
 He regularly appears at festivals giving solo recitals, such as a Tartini program for unaccompanied violin (Flanders Festival), and the "Russian Tartini - Handochkine" (New York).